• Skip to main content

 Once you pour the fudge mixture into the dish, then you can garnish it with your favorite ingredients to customize it.
 Here are a few ideas you can press into the fudge:

-• Crushed/chopped nuts to add a nice crunch to the fudge
+• Crushed/chopped nuts: to add a nice crunch to the fudge, such as roasted and salted peanuts for a sweet and salty dessert.

 • Dark chocolate: sprinkle some vegan chocolate chips over the fudge or simply roughly crush a bar of dark chocolate.
-You can also drizzle melted chocolate over the fudge and swirl it within mixture before freezing.
+You can also drizzle some vegan chocolate fudge and swirl it within the mixture before freezing.

 • Shredded coconut or coconut flakes